govuk-one-login/txma-infra/shared-signals/README.md

 # About

-Sets up common infrastructure used for implemneting Shared Signals
+Sets up common infrastructure used for implementing Shared Signals

 # Deploying